-A wide range of stakeholders is invited to participate in public consultations on our Standards and encouraged to provide their inputs at any time.
-Our decision-making process and the process by which decisions are implemented are participatory, transparent and consensus-driven.
+A wide range of stakeholders is invited to participate in public consultations on our seafood standards and they are encouraged to provide their inputs at any time.
+Therefore, Friend of the Sea decision-making and decision implementation processes are participatory, transparent and consensus-driven.

 The Advisory Board is our governing body and is composed of at least four members, who are approached and selected every two years by the Board of Directors.

 The Advisory Board provides non-binding strategic advice to the Board of Directors.
-In particular, it provides strategic direction, guides the quality improvement and evaluates the effectiveness of the program.
+In particular, it provides strategic direction, guides the quality improvement and evaluates the effectiveness of the programme.
 In addition, it elects the members of our Technical Committee and express opinions on received complaints, objections and inputs.